 My name is Fatou Pouye, I am 20 years old, and I am from Senegal, West Africa.
-I grew up in a region called Kaolack, a city in the south of the country, where I live with my parents, four brothers, and two sisters.
+I grew up in a region called Kaolack, a city in the middle of the country, where I lived with my parents, four brothers, and two sisters.

 My country is very dedicated to our religion and culture.
-Almost 90% of the population in Senegal are Muslim.
-With that, it was really hard to practice sports as a woman.
-But I didn't let that stop me from doing what I love which is playing basketball.
+More than 90% of the population in Senegal are Muslim.
+With that, it was somewhat challenging for a woman to practice sports at a high level .
+But I chose to do what i love which is playing competitive basketball.

-After playing with my local club team, I was lucky enough to be part of my national team U16.
-From there I got a chance to meet one of the SEED Academy coaches.
-After talking to him about the new SEED Girls program, I was interested in going to the famous boarding school to see what it was about.
+After playing with my local club team, I was lucky enough to be part of the U16 national team.
+From there I got a chance to meet the SEED Academy Head Coach.
+After talking to him about the new SEED Girls program, I was immediately interested in joining the reputed boarding school to see what it was about.

-It wasn't easy to leave my family behind, but I knew that I needed to do it in order for me to achieve my goals.
-So, I moved to Thies (approximately four hours from Kaolack) and I lived with a host family.
+It was not easy to leave my family behind, but I knew that I needed to do so for me to achieve my goals.
+So, I moved to Thies (approximately three hours from Kaolack) and I lived with a host family.
 Every day I would leave my house to go to school and then to SEED for basketball practice and tutoring.
-It wasn't easy to adjust to this new kind of life, but SEED helped me with my studies and basketball training.
+It was not easy to adjust to this new kind of life, but SEED helped me with my studies and basketball training.
 I hope to one day go back to SEED and help other young women achieve their dreams as well.

 After four years of living at SEED and improving my studies and basketball game, I received an opportunity to come to the United States to attend Glasgow Christian Academy (Kentucky) for my senior year of high school.
 I was a little scared leaving my family behind because I had never left Senegal before, but I looked forward to the opportunity.